zivlakmilos/magicbook/README.md

 If you wish to link between files, you can simply use an anchor link (`<a href="#myid">My link</a>` or `[My link](#myid)`), while making sure that this ID exists in one of the files in the build. `magicbook` will automatically insert the filename in the formats that need it.

+If you want to insert page numbers in link text for print, it's [easy with Prince XML and CSS](http://www.princexml.com/doc/7.1/cross-references/).

 ## Configuration

 To specify configuration for your project, `magicbook` uses a file called `magicbook.json` in your project folder.
 When you run `magicbook build`, the configuration file will automatically be detected.
 If you wish to have a custom name and location for the configuration file, you can use the `--config` command line argument.